Effective Customer Service Tips

 Proving to him why he’s wrong and you’re right isn’t worth losing a customer over.
 You will never win an argument with a customer, and you should never, ever put a customer in that position.

-If a Customer Makes a Request for Something Special, Do Everything You Can to Say Yes
+Do Everything You Can to Say Yes for a Customer

 The fact that a customer cared enough to ask is all you need to know in trying to accommodate her.
 It may be an exception from your customer service policy, but (if it isn’t illegal) try to do it.
 Remember you are just making one exception for one customer, not making new policy.
 Mr. Marshall Field was right-on in his famous statement: "Give the lady what she wants."